 In the course of its inquiry, the Ad Hoc Committee received submissions from a multitude of key stakeholders, including government bodies like the National Computer & Cybercrimes Coordination Committee (NC4), the Attorney General, and the Central Bank of Kenya (CBK).

-In addition, private entities such as Sense Marketing Limited and Tools for Humanity Corp and Tools for Humanity GmbH also participated.
-Sense Marketing Limited is a local company that had been hired for data collection by Worldcoin.
-Notably, three university students who were involved in Worldcoin activities provided their insights.
+In addition, private entities such as Sense Marketing Limited, Tools for Humanity Corp, and Tools for Humanity GmbH took part.
+Sense Marketing Limited is a local firm hired to collect data for Worldcoin.